Haider1006/anagrams_finder/README.md

 Next, an empty dictionary wordlist is initialized.
 The function then, iterates over the complete "dictionary.txt" file fetching one line each time, sorting the word and putting it to the Python Dictionary (wordlist).<br/>

-To keep a track of the count of words in the dictionary, the function prints the length of the word list to see how many words have been loaded.
-It should load 235886 words from the text file to the user defined dictionary.<br/>

 In the end, the function prints the time taken to load the dictionary.<br/>

 ###### 3. Driver function<br/>